Notion is a great tool for writing but the content is trapped inside the web app.

 We can issue

-The rest of the work is figuring out what kinds of blocks there are, how are they represented and writing some code to help in retrieving the data and presenting it in a format that is easier to consume for the purpose of generating output e.g. a customized HTML.
+Majority of work was figuring out what kinds of blocks there are, how are they represented in JSON and writing code to to retrieve the data and present it in a format that is easier to work with than the raw data returned by the server.

 Testing different kinds of blocks